 Abstract

 Web security is important for web applications as they are widely used in various fields.
-In this paper, we proposed a web active defense solution combining URL shifting and user identity binding, called AURLS, to achieve "one URL, one user".
+In this paper, we proposed a web active defense solution, called AURLS, which combining URL shifting and user identity binding, to achieve "one URL, one user".
 As an improvement, we further add the URL whitelist technology and fine user access management.
 Compared with the traditional defense schemes, our solution increases the difficulty for constructing attack, achieve a more accurate user access management and avoid false detection.
 To verify the proposed solution, we execute comparative experiments on the DVWA and other systems to evaluate the defense effect of AURLS.
 The results show that AURLS can effectively prevent many high-risk attacks, such as brute force attack, XSS, and phishing, with little interference in user experience and insignificant loss of system performance.

 1 Introduction